santanafabio/pyfingerprint/README.md

     `~# echo "deb http://apt.pm-codeworks.de buster main" | tee /etc/apt/sources.list.d/pm-codeworks.list`

-Add PM Code Works signing key
+Add PM Code Works signing key:

     ~# wget -qO - http://apt.pm-codeworks.de/pm-codeworks.de.gpg | apt-key add -
     ~# apt update

-Install the package
+Install the package:

     ~# apt install python3-fingerprint

-### Installation of the latest version
+### Installation of the development version

-The latest version contains the latest changes that may not have been fully tested and should therefore not be used in production.
+The development version contains the latest changes that may not have been fully tested and should therefore not be used in production.
 It is recommended to install the stable version.

-Install required packages for building
+Install required packages for building:

     ~$ sudo apt install git devscripts equivs

-Clone this repository
+Clone this repository:

     ~$ git clone https://github.com/bastianraschke/pyfingerprint.git

-Build the package
+Build the package:

     ~$ cd ./pyfingerprint/src/
     ~$ sudo mk-build-deps -i debian/control